DE253/CaseStudy/README.md

     Added a scheduled trigger for every 15 days.

     Validate and debug the pipeline.
-All the files moved to raw containe
+All the files moved to raw container.